 While working with hadoop related technologies one touches several tools/frameworks.
 Once we have a hadoop cluster running, the next thing we want is to update records and have sql-like features.
-Hbase provides a way to fulfil the former and Hive fulfils the later.
+HBase provides a way to fulfil the former and Hive fulfils the later.
 But what fun it would be if we stopped there, we want to connect everything.
-We want to utilise whatever we have done with one technology in slightly better and/or fetaure-rich way.
-And we want to connect Hbase and Hive.
-We want to expose the tables (columnar of course) stored in Hbase in Hive so that we can do good old select stuff.
-Lets see how its done.
+We want to utilise whatever we have done with one technology in slightly better and/or feature-rich way.
+And we want to connect HBase and Hive.
+We want to expose the tables (columnar of course) stored in HBase in Hive so that we can do good old select stuff.
+Let's see how its done.

 Assuming, we have:

 - working hadoop cluster - surely enough we have figured out a way how to install MRv1 and YARN and run both type of jobs.

 - we have worked on several configuration tasks regarding users and permissions.

 - working hbase cluster (obviously on top of the hadoop cluster) - we have fixed issues with /etc/hosts files and checked both hbase master and region servers are working.